Local

 • An economic development opportunity study of the future North-South bus-rapid transit route.

 • An ongoing study of how to build out the town’s Everywhere to Everywhere greenway network.
-The town could leverage its fund balance — money left after paying the bills — to build some smaller-scale greenway projects, Vorhees said.
+The town could leverage its fund balance — money left after paying the bills — to build some smaller-scale greenway projects, Voorhees said.

 • Building in-house capacity to better manage construction projects.